-Tags are labels attached to a prospect for the purpose of easier identification.
+Tags are labels attached to a lead for the purpose of easier identification.

-You can use these tags to help you get more accurate and filtered search for prospects such as tags for niche, location, or prices ($50-$100, $100-$200) that the influencer charges.
+You can use these tags to help you get more accurate and filtered search for leads such as tags for niche, location, or prices ($50-$100, $100-$200) that the influencer charges.

-Relationship Status shows a relationship between you and a prospect.
-It can depict your relationship history with a prospect, but should ideally be used more to indicate where the prospect sits in relation to the campaign itself.
+Relationship Status shows a relationship between you and a lead.
+It can depict your relationship history with a lead, but should ideally be used more to indicate where the lead sits in relation to the campaign itself.